Taciann62/OIBSIP-Data-Analysis-/AirBnb Data Cleaning.md

 ## Intorduction
 This data analytics project was completed as part of the Oasis Infobyte internship program (December Batch 2025).
 The team provided the data through an open-source data platform, Kaggle.
-It contains a hosting record of various Airbnb hosts in three neighborhood groups in Newyork namely: Queens, Staten Island, Manhattan, Brooklyn, and Bronx.
+It contains a hosting record of various Airbnb hosts in five neighborhood groups in New york namely: Queens, Staten Island, Manhattan, Brooklyn, and Bronx.
 The data contained key information such as booking prices, minimum nights spent, hostid, reviews etc, with which the analysis will be guided.
 However, the objective of this data is to clean, structure, detect outliers, and analyse.